 Building everlasting wealth is a lifelong journey, and Robert Kiyosaki is an expert.
-He’s a 73-year-old entrepreneur, speaker, best-selling author, and investor.
-Robert Kiyosaki has piled himself a nice chunk of cash – a net worth estimated at $100 million to be exact.
+He’s a 74-year-old entrepreneur, speaker, best-selling author, and investor.
+Robert Kiyosaki has piled himself a nice chunk of cash – a net worth estimated at $100 million.

 His financial knowledge is what makes him millions.
 He’s written three best-selling financial books.
 Rich Dad, Poor Dad is the most popular.
 He also has a podcast, youtube videos, seminars, and more.
 Many consider him a financial guru, but there’s also some controversy that we’ll be clearing up in this article.

 But first, feast your eyes on everything you need to know about Robert Kiyosaki in one infographic.